Njáls saga: The Althing

 At the Althing, both sides gather.
-Flosi bribes Eyjólfr Bölverksson, one of the finest lawyers in Iceland, into taking over the case, while his opponents blackmail Mörðr Valgarðsson into prosecuting, advised by Þórhallr, Njáll's foster-son, who was trained in the law by Njáll, but is kept away from the proceedings by an infected leg.
+Flosi bribes Eyjólfur Bölverksson, one of the finest lawyers in Iceland, into taking over the case, while his opponents blackmail Mörður Valgarðsson into prosecuting, advised by Þórhallur, Njáll's foster-son, who was trained in the law by Njáll, but is kept away from the proceedings by an infected leg.
 There is a legal joust between the parties.
-Eventually, when his legal action seems to be failing, Þórhallr lances his boil with his spear and begins fighting.
+Eventually, when his legal action seems to be failing, Þórhallur lances his boil with his spear and begins fighting.
 Flosi's men are driven back until Snorri separates the parties.
-In the confusion, several are killed including Ljótr, Flosi's brother-in-law.
+In the confusion, several are killed including Ljótur, Flosi's brother-in-law.

-Ljótr's father, Hallr of Síða, takes advantage of the truce to appeal for peace, and seeks no compensation for his son.
-Moved by this, all but Kári and Njáll's nephew Þorgeir reach a settlement, while everyone contributes to Ljótr's weregild, which in the end amounts to a quadruple compensation.
+Ljótur's father, Hallur of Síða, takes advantage of the truce to appeal for peace, and seeks no compensation for his son.
+Moved by this, all but Kári and Njáll's nephew Þorgeir reach a settlement, while everyone contributes to Ljótur's weregild, which in the end amounts to a quadruple compensation.
 The burners are exiled.

 Before the sons of Sigfús reach home, Kári attacks them, and most of the rest of the saga describes his vengeance for the burning.
 He is supported by Þorgeir and an attractive anti-hero named Björn.
 He pursues them to Orkney and Wales.
 The most dramatic moment is when he breaks into the earl's hall in Orkney and kills a man who is giving a slanderous account of those killed at the burning.

 After a pilgrimage to Rome, Flosi returns to Iceland.
 Kári follows, and is shipwrecked near Flosi's home.
 Testing Flosi's nobility he goes to him for help, and they arrange a final peace.
-Kári marries Höskuldr's widow.
+Kári marries Höskuldur's widow.
 Finally, there is a full reconciliation.